rackslab/Slurm-web/doc/installation.rst

   racksxml =

   [roles]
+  # Allow guests users or not.
+Guests users have the 'none' role.
+Disabled by
+  # default.
+  guests = disabled

-  # The `all` role can have 2 values:
+  # The `all` role if for all users that do not either have the user or admin
-  # - none, restrict access to authenticated users only
-  # - all, free access to non-sensible data
+  # role, including guests.
+Enabled by default.
-  all = all
+  all = enabled

   # The roles members can be defined with a list of groups (whose names
   # are prefixed by @) and logins.
   user = @usergroup,user